tasict/homebridge-ewelink-sonoff/README.md

 And voila your eWeLink devices *should* be added to your Homebridge instance.

 ## My Plans
-required fields in config schemas

-add/remove devices upon websocket message if possible?
+- add/remove devices upon websocket message if possible?

-multi switch flicking issue
+- multi switch flicking issue

-switching updating still isnt perfect
+- switching updating still isnt perfect

-more config options to override: apiHost, wsHost, etc...